siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 Snapper is a tool for managing file system snapshots on Linux for Btrfs file systems and thin-provisioned LVM volumes.
 Besides creating and deleting snapshots, it can also compare snapshots and undo differences between snapshots.
 It allows users to view older versions of files and undo changes.
 In addition, Snapper supports automatic snapshots according to schedules or to actions.

 The default configuration of Snapper in siduction includes automatic pre- and post-snapshots of the `@` subvolume when changes are made to the system and preparation of scheduled snapshots for any other subvolumes.
+An additional configuration template with the name *rolling* is also supplied.

 The Snapper files are located in: